 The claims representative must make you a compensation offer within three months after your application.
 Naturally, only under the condition that you handed in all requested documents.

-3. Or contact the Compensation Body
+3. Or contact the Compensation Body as a last resort

 You can contact the Compensation Body when:

 - You do not receive any offer from the claim representative within three months after the submission of your documents.